 Australia Day Community Awards

-The North Sydney Australia Day Award winners were recognised at the Citizenship and Awards Ceremony on Sunday 26 January 2020.
+The previous North Sydney Australia Day Award winners were recognised at the Citizenship and Awards Ceremony on 26 January 2020.

 North Sydney Citizen of the Year Award was presented to the Senior Pastor of Church by the Bridge, Reverend Paul Dale

 He has been serving his church and the North Sydney community for 17 years.
 He started his journey as Assistant Minister at St Thomas Anglican Church in North Sydney before taking up responsibility for Church by the Bridge on Broughton St, Kirribilli, in 2005.
 At the time there was no more than 30 congregation members.
-Today the church has more than 700 adult members and 200 children.
+Today the church has 700+ adult and 200+ children members.
 One of Paul’s passion projects is the annual Carols under the Bridge event which is one of the largest Christmas celebrations on the lower north shore.
 The event draws thousands of people each year and is organised and financed by the Church and supported by Council.

 The North Sydney Young Citizen of the Year Award was presented to 17-year-old Zoe Moore